NicolaPicciafuoco/SoftwareSecurity_blockchain/README.md

 #### Linux

-The application has been tested and has been designed to be ran on Linux machines, and it is recommended to use a Linux distribution to run it.
+The application has been tested and has been designed to run on Linux machines, and it is recommended to use a Linux distribution to run it.

 More specifically, the application has been tested on [EndeavourOS](https://endeavouros.com/) and [Ubuntu](https://ubuntu.com/).